ManuelLatorre98/Social-Organization/README.md

 # Social-Organization
-It is a website for a social organization where we worked in team with the follow technologies: React, Redux Toolkit, Node.js, Express.js, MySQL, Sequelize ORM, Amazon S3, JWT, and others.
+It is a website for a social organization where we worked in team with the follow technologies: React, Redux Toolkit, Node.js, Express.js, MySQL, Sequelize ORM, Amazon S3, JWT, Jest, Swagger, and others.
 The project is part of the aceleration of Alkemy.
 ![image](https://user-images.githubusercontent.com/71223620/170072163-a7f9b957-044f-4f86-9c8a-6b376c902418.png)
 ![image](https://user-images.githubusercontent.com/71223620/170072241-15b0db43-c675-4a8d-abf0-2c5eec1057ca.png)
 ![image](https://user-images.githubusercontent.com/71223620/170072342-3276090b-b0fa-4084-b435-c0c20a44628c.png)